 Since the Eustachian tubes are not as effective in toddlers and especially during a flu, the pain or discomfort might prolong further- although this is temporary.

-So its good to either breast feed the baby/toddler or feed them water through out the flight in small amounts and especially during ascent (first 15-20 minutes) and descent (last 30-40 minutes).
+So its good to either breast feed the baby/toddler or offer them water through out the flight in small amounts and especially during ascent (first 15-20 minutes) and descent (last 30-40 minutes).

 You can even give your toddler something to eat during these times too.
 Basically- anything to get their jaws moving!